The software development process includes these 6 core stages:

 In agile development, you do not need a complete list of requirements.
 You can explore and find out more as you go along.
 You do not have to develop all the functionalities at once.
 You can develop some features and check the user response before taking a step ahead.
 This will save you from putting too much effort that might go to waste.

-Agile processes follow a flexible and iterative approach, in which there is a constant user involvement in order to understand their mindset, carry out a project risk assessment, and bring about process improvement.
-Scrum, Crystal, Agile Modeling (AM), Extreme Programming (XP) are some examples of different agile methods.
+Agile processes follow a flexible and iterative approach, in which there is constant user involvement in order to understand their mindset, carry out a project risk assessment, and bring about process improvement.
+Scrum, Crystal, Agile Modeling (AM), and Extreme Programming (XP) are some examples of different agile methods.

 Phases of Agile Software Development

 - Feedback and validation

 As the development cycle is flexible, the budget and timeline also need to be somewhat flexible.
 If you have a tight budget and timeline, this model is not for you.
 The projects that require frequent updates can use this methodology

 - The is one of the most flexible software development models

 - The products get to the market in lesser time

 - The changes can be fairly unpredictable

 The idea behind the incremental development model is to develop small pieces of software and testing them on the users for feedback.
 You can think of it as a series of mini-waterfall development.
 All phases of the waterfall model are completed before moving on to the next increment.